svenvc/docs/neo/neo-unicode.md

 The main element is the Unicode Character Database, which lists details for each of approximately 30.000 code points.

 NeoUnicodeCharacterData holds this information per code point.
-The database is loaded in Pharo from an external URL, on demand and then cached.
+The database is loaded in Pharo from an external URL, on demand, and then cached.

     NeoUnicodeCharacterData database